-Baucus and Camp would have a variety of plans from which to draw ideas and incorporate into their own package.
-House Budget Committee Chairman Paul Ryan (R-WI) proposed an ambitious plan that includes a simplified two-bracket personal tax with rates of 10 and 25 percent, as well as a streamlined corporate tax featuring a 24 percent federal rate.
+There are plenty of alternative approaches to tax reform as well.
+In past years House Budget Committee Chairman Paul Ryan (R-WI) has proposed an ambitious plan that includes a simplified two-bracket personal tax with rates of 10 and 25 percent, as well as a streamlined corporate tax featuring a 25 percent federal rate.
 President Obama has called for a 28 percent corporate rate, though with serious tinkering (in sectors like energy) that would still let government pick winners and losers through tax policy.
-More comprehensive approaches include replacing the personal and corporate system with a flatrate arrangement or a consumption tax.
+More comprehensive approaches include replacing the personal and corporate system with a flat-rate arrangement or a consumption tax.
 The latter proposal is reflected in the Fair Tax Act authored by Rep. Rob Woodall (R-GA) and Saxby Chambliss (R-GA) with 63 House and seven Senate cosponsors, respectively.
 NTU has long supported this legislation.

-Another path to tax reform was begun a few years ago and continues to show modest promise today.
+Another path begun several years ago continues to show modest promise today.
 In late 2006, Senator Ron Wyden (D-OR) reached out to liberal and conservative organizations with a long history of involvement in tax issues to help form the Cleanse the Code coalition.
 Some of these groups participated in the 1986 tax reform campaign that broadened the base of the income tax while lowering and simplifying rates.
 The signatories included the Progressive Policy Institute, American Conservative Union, National Taxpayers Union, Citizens for Tax Justice, Taxpayers for Common Sense, and the Center on Budget and Policy Priorities.
 All of the groups rallied around three principles that will "provide guidance for debate as we move forward with a substantial revision to the U.S. Tax Code:"

-- Simplification, Transparency, and Certainty.
+• Simplification, Transparency, and Certainty.
 "Most taxpayers should be able to calculate their taxes on a single form or no form at all, and in most cases by themselves, with a few hours or less of preparation. ...
-A more transparent Tax Code would make it easier for individuals and businesses to pay the taxes that they owe, and for the IRS to help them comply with their obligations under the Tax Code." - Opportunity for All Americans to Get Ahead.
+A more transparent Tax Code would make it easier for individuals and businesses to pay the taxes that they owe, and for the IRS to help them comply with their obligations under the Tax Code."

+- Opportunity for All Americans to Get Ahead.
 "All Americans deserve a fair tax system that gives them a chance to get ahead in a marketplace economy.
 A Tax Code riddled with loopholes is not fair.
 Any reform effort needs to ... ensure that special preferences are not given to the few at the expense of the many." - Fiscal Responsibility. "...
 [O]ver the long-term the amount of revenue government collects and spends cannot be determined independently from each other.
 As a result of this interplay of revenue and spending, the goal of tax reform must be pursued in a fiscally responsible manner."

-In 2011 Senator Wyden joined Senator Dan Coats (R-IN) in unveiling legislation reflecting these tenets: The Bipartisan Tax Fairness and Simplification Act of 2011.
-NTU is especially supportive of the bill's provisions to repeal the personal and corporate Alternative Minimum Tax, abolish the recently reinstated Personal Exemption Phaseout and Pease limits on itemized deductions, consolidate and expand retirement savings vehicles, and establish a single, low corporate tax rate.
-Still, the legislation has its flaws, such as continuing the uncompetitive policy of double-taxing income earned abroad by U.S. citizens and businesses.
+In 2011 Senator Wyden joined Senator Dan Coats (R-IN) in unveiling legislation reflecting these tenets: The Bipartisan Tax Fairness and Simplification Act.
+NTU was especially supportive of the bill's provisions to repeal the personal and corporate Alternative Minimum Tax, abolish the recently reinstated Personal Exemption Phaseout and Pease limits on itemized deductions, consolidate and expand retirement savings vehicles, and establish a single, low corporate tax rate.
+Still, the legislation had its flaws, such as continuing the uncompetitive policy of double-taxing income earned abroad by U.S. citizens and businesses.
 Every other major industrialized country shuns this practice in favor of a "territorial" tax system.
+Senator Wyden, who is now Chairman of the Senate Finance Committee, has made systemic tax reform a priority for next year.